willxxy/np_nn/README.md

 ## Short term TODOs
 - [] Create visualizations for forward and backward passes.
-- [] Create PDF slides for more in-depth descriptions and background of neural networks.

 ## Long term TODOs
 - [] Implement more models.